Is Tunis Safe for Solo Female Travelers?

 Petty crimes such as bag snatching, pickpocketing, and scams can happen in Tunis, particularly in crowded places and tourist hotspots.
 However, it's not an everyday occurrence and with standard precautions, the risk can be significantly reduced.
 As a solo female traveler, it's advisable to be more cautious about your belongings especially in public transportation and crowded markets.

-Is Tunis safe right now?
+Is Tunis safe for women?

 Meet locals in Tunis